-The Honorable Paul D. Irving was sworn in as the Sergeant at Arms of the U.S. House of Representatives on January 17, 2012, during the 2nd session of the 112th Congress.
-He is the thirty-sixth person to hold this post since the House of Representatives first met in New York City in 1789.
-Prior to this, Mr. Irving was an Assistant Director of the U.S. Secret Service from 2001 to 2008, serving as a Special Agent with the Secret Service for 25 years.
+The Honorable William J. Walker was sworn in as Sergeant at Arms of the House of Representatives on April 26, 2021.
+He is the thirty-eighth person to hold this post since the House of Representatives first met in New York City in 1789.
+Prior to this, Major General Walker was the 23rd Commanding General of the District of Columbia Army and Air Force National Guard.

 Duties include overseeing the House floor and galleries, the House Appointments Desk, the House garages and parking lots, as well as administering all staff identification badges.

 The following divisions comprise the Office of the Sergeant at Arms:

 - Immediate Office/Member Support

 - Information Services